Frequently Asked Questions about CADET

 CADET will import the following file formats: WebVTT, TTML, SRT, QTtext and plain-text files with the extension ".txt".
 CADET will not import Word files.

 - I'm trying to import a file into CADET.
 I can select the file in the Import File dialog, but the text doesn't get imported into the editor.
 Why not?

 Make sure that the file you are trying to import has been created as UTF-8 with no BOM (byte order mark).
 Using an application such as BBEdit, Notepad, TextWrangler, Word, etc., open the file and save it as UTF-8 with no BOM, then try importing the file again.

 - I've used an automatic-captioning service and the captions are full of errors!
 Can I import this caption file into CADET and clean it up?

 Yes.
 Import the auto-generated caption file into CADET (using one of the supported import formats), correct the errors in text and timing, and re-export in the appropriate format for your target video player.

 Exporting files from CADET

 CADET will export the following file formats: WebVTT, TTML, SRT, QTtext, SAMI and plain-text (.txt) files.

 - I've exported WebVTT captions and put them in a directory with the video on my computer.
 When I play the video in Chrome, I don't see any captions.
 But when I play the video in other browsers, I do see captions.
 Why?

-Chrome won't play captions locally, but if you transfer the WebVTT file to a server you'll see the captions.
+Chrome won't play captions locally, but if you transfer the WebVTT file and the video to a server you'll see the captions.